Object Oriented Programming

 print(f"{self.name} runs on four legs.")

-The SOLID Principles in Practice
+The SOLID Principles Are Actually Useful

 1